rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

-The `Debug` trait signifies that instances of a type may be printed by programmers in order to debug their programs by inspecting an instance of a type at a particular point in a program's execution.
+The `Debug` trait signifies that instances of a type may be printed by programmers in order to debug their programs by inspecting an instance of a type at a particular point in a program’s execution.

-An example of when `Debug` is required is the `assert_eq!` macro, which prints the values of the instances given as arguments if the equality assertion fails so that programmers can see why the two instances weren't equal.
+An example of when `Debug` is required is the `assert_eq!` macro, which prints the values of the instances given as arguments if the equality assertion fails so that programmers can see why the two instances weren’t equal.

 ### `PartialEq` and `Eq` for Equality Comparisons